will3/cv/index.md

   __2012-2016__
   I have:
   * Built several mobile products, used by more than 20 cinema chains around the world.
-	* Set up continuous integration, build, test, brand, code sign and serve IPA files via ota, all triggered by commits.
+	* Set up continuous integration, to build, test, brand, code sign and serve IPA files via OTA, all triggered by commits.
-	* Built several node.js tool used internally, including one to check disk space on the build server, another to replace assets in an app file post build.
+	* Built several node.js tools used internally, including one to check disk space on the build server, and another to replace assets in an app file post build.
-	* Worked with WCF servers built on SQL Server.
-Built several features around push notifications.
+	* Worked on one of the .NET servers used by the apps.
+Built a messaging system using push notifications.
   * Refactored a portion of the code base from Objective-C to Swift.
   * Written around 2000 unit tests
+  * Mentored junior developers, including doing code reviews and providing technical guidance.

 Cycles Research Institute
 : *Research Assistant*
   __2009-2011__
-  I have:
-  Built a data analysis / plotting tool \(BASIC\)
+  * Built a data analysis / plotting tool \(BASIC\)
   [http://cyclesresearchinstitute.org/cats/](http://cyclesresearchinstitute.org/cats/)

 ------